Ideas the Size of California

 Who Can Participate?

-Anyone who has a project or idea that fits the program evaluation criteria is eligible to participate.
-This includes entrepreneurs, manufacturers, designers and builders, research laboratories, or energy efficiency program administrators.
-Once an idea is selected, the CalNEXT team will support implementation and evaluation.
+Anyone who has a research project or research project idea that fits the program criteria is eligible to participate.
+This includes entrepreneurs, manufacturers, designers, builders, research laboratories, or energy efficiency program administrators.
+Once a research project is selected, the CalNEXT team will provide program support until the project is complete.

 Any site used for the implementation of a project must be serviced by a California electric investor-owned utility customer account.